purry03/Maze-Generator/README.md

 Prerequisites:
 Python3
 PIL (pip install Pillow)

 numpy (pip install numpy)

 noise (pip install noise)

-Run the script with no arguments to display an image on screen and save it to disk.
+Run the script with no arguments to display an image on screen and save it to disk

 You can specify image dimensions with -im_w, -im_h for image width and height, respectively.

 You can specify a noise threshold, beyond which pixels will be black, by using -t.

 You can specify a random seed using -s, which can be any number.

 ```